jmakeig/mlstyle/README.md

 ### OS X/macOS

-For example, to generate an RTF document with a syntax-highlighted version of `setup.py`,
+For example, to generate an RTF document with a syntax-highlighted version of `myfile.xqy`,

 ```shell
 mlstyle -f rtf myfile.xqy
 ```

+Pygments will determine the language from the file extension for most common extensions.
+For stdin or less common file types you can explicitly specify a lexer with the `-l` option, for example, `-l xquery`.
+For more information, see the [pygmentize documentation](http://pygments.org/docs/cmdline/).

-or send the highlighted text to Microsoft Word
+Send the highlighted text to Microsoft Word

 ```shell
 mlstyle -f rtf myfile.xqy | open -f -b com.microsoft.Word